xcart/xcart-docs/_pages/kb_en/look_and_feel/managing_skins/skins_from_the_x-cart_app_store.md

 X-Cart will redeploy your store to activate the skin.
    ![deploy_skin2.png]({{site.baseurl}}/attachments/ref_2lgAqF3p/deploy_skin2.png)

-The process is likely to take a few minutes.
 After the process completion, scroll down to the **Choose a new template** section.
-There you should be able to see the icon of the new skin marked with a green frame:
+There you should be able to see the icon of the new skin (color scheme) marked with a green frame:
 ![skin_active.png]({{site.baseurl}}/attachments/ref_2lgAqF3p/skin_active.png)

-It means that this skin is currently active.
+It means that this skin (color scheme) is currently active.
 If you go to view the storefront, you should see the new design.